flowlink/desk_integration/README.md

 This is a fully hosted and supported integration for use with the [FlowLink](http://flowlink.io/) product.
 With this integration you can perform the following functions:

-* Creates support tickets in Desk.com if there is an error notification in Wombat.
+* Creates support tickets in Desk.com if there is an error notification in FlowLink.

 # About FlowLink